-- building site management, LDRP etc. You need to indicate with more clarity what this plan is responsible for and equally what it is not.
-This is the Coastal plan.
-As coastal we get water from all other areas via the rivers.
-SSRA understand that there are 7 plans.
-It would be helpful to see the other 7 plans and how they are being managed.
-SSRA would like to understand what aspects of the Coastal SMP will be generic and carried over to other plans.
-It would be helpful if you could indicate which items are plan specific and which are plan general.
-SSRA would suggest for balance you need a section that includes a) How the CCC are managing the compliance of CCC own businesses in the Coastal area- walking the talk b) How they are managing the compliance of their own infrastructure.
-Clearing of drains, improving stormwater flow etc c) Indicate what the public can do to help- subsidies for roof water collection tanks, encouragement of storm water self-management via on site sumps where appropriate.
-If the scope of the SMP is the functionality of the storm water system, then the SSRA wish to indicate that our stormwater system does not function efficiently at present.
-We do believe there are newly designed one-way valves being installed at some point.
-As these will be new and untested, we would like to suggest theses are monitored to check efficiency and to ascertain what ongoing maintenance and care they would require We would like the CCC to consider in future a more permanent pump solution and find a better engineered out flow system for beach suburbs in general.
-There are too few water grates along the beach (East) side of rocking horse road.
-From the end(south) of RHR the first grate is outside 191a, which is well North of Mermaid (over 300 meters) and this contributes to very large volumes flowing to a single collection point.
-At times the water volume collected from such a distance is more than this single grate can cope with.
-More grates at a closer distance would result in less build up.
-45577 Rosemary Neave I support the submission of the Redcliffs Residents Association on this matter.
+- building site management, LDRP et plan is responsible for and equally w This is the Coastal plan.
+As coastal w understand that there are 7 plans.
+It they are being managed.
+SSRA would will be generic and carried over to ot which items are plan specific and wh SSRA would suggest for balance you a) How the CCC are managing t area- walking the talk b) How they are managing the or drains, improving stormwater flow e c) Indicate what the public can encouragement of storm water self-r If the scope of the SMP is the function to indicate that our stormwater syste believe there are newly designed one will be new and untested, we would efficiency and to ascertain what ongo We would like the CCC to consider in better engineered out flow system fo There are too few water grates along the end(south) of RHR the first grate (over 300 meters) and this contribute collection point.
+At times the water v this single grate can cope with.
+More up.
+Thank you SSRA 45577 Rosemary Neave I support the submission of the Redcliffs Residents Association on this matter.
 I live in Redcliffs and work actively with them to restore, manage and develop Te Awa Kura - Barnett Park.
 45696 Bebe Frayle Waitai Coastal- Burwood Community Board [see attached] [see attached] 45972 Charlot Hudson Sumner Community In Sumner the issues are both from rainfall/storm water flooding and tidal flooding.
 There are management issues of the beach stormwater drains on Sumner beach needing to be dug out in advance of predicted storms and high tide events.
-We believe some investigation needs to be initiated to make the We do strongly support management of contaminants in construction, road works, roofing and hill side earthworks.
-We would be happy to assist with an communications campaign in Sumner through our local networks.
+We believe some investigation needs to be initiated to make the We do strongly support managemen roofing and hill side earthworks.
+We campaign in Sumner through our loc tc.
+You need to indicate with more clarity what this /hat it is not.